ReChronoRain/HyperCeiler/tests/home-dock-window/NATIVE_DYNAMIC_RESOLUTION.md

   continuity, background-mode migration and glass presets.
 - The production assembly was cross-compiled and executed on the connected phone using HyperCeiler-only synthetic fixtures.
-Registers x0-x15, NZCV, Dart stack, unchanged fixtures, scene guards and eventfd notifications passed.
+Registers x0-x15, NZCV, Dart stack, unchanged fixtures, all five Hotseat classifications, raw `d0` preservation, scene guards and eventfd notifications passed.
   A second fixture changed the class-ID bit shift, mask, tagged-header offset, bool-singleton displacement, class IDs and every payload field without changing assembly.
 It uses a second immutable runtime bank and verifies the first bank still